rhdunn/xqt-kotlinx-lsp/README.md

 sign the artifacts using the configured signing key.
 This is required when publishing artifacts to Maven Central.

+This can be one of the following values:
+1. `env` -- Use the `maven.sign.key.*` build properties or `SIGNING_KEY_*`
+   environment variables to sign the artifacts.
+If the private key is not present then the artifacts will not be signed.
+2. `gpg`, `true` -- Use the GPG command to sign the artifacts.
+This will prompt the user for the key password.
+3. `none`, `false` -- Don't sign the artifacts.

 ### maven.sign.key.id (SIGNING_KEY_ID)
 The `maven.sign.key.id` build property and `SIGNING_KEY_ID` environment variable specify the key id to use when using a subkey to sign the artifacts.